addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

      - tbd
    * - Elastic IPs
      -
-        + $0.00 per hour per EIP that is associated to a running instance
+        + $0.00 per hour per EIP that is associated to a running Instance
-        + $0.05 per hour per EIP that is NOT associated to a running instance
+        + $0.05 per hour per EIP that is NOT associated to a running Instance
-     - tbd
+     - During this exercise there will be short periods of time where the EIP we create will not be associated with an running Instance, so you might incur a small charge.
    * - Elastic IPs
      - $0.05 per hour per EIP that is NOT associated to a running instance
      - tbd